viny7887/Image-Detection---Apple/README.md

 3. Prepare the Dataset
 To train the model, you need to have the image dataset organized in folders:

-train_data: Contains images of cars and non-cars for training.
+train_data: Contains images of apples and non-apples for training.
-validation_data: Contains images of cars and non-cars for validation during training.
+validation_data: Contains images of apples and non-apples for validation during training.
 test_data: Contains unseen images used for testing the trained model.
 The dataset should be placed in these directories as:

-train_data/car
+train_data/apple
-train_data/non_car
+train_data/non_apple
-validation_data/car
+validation_data/apple
-validation_data/non_car
+validation_data/non_apple
-test_data/car
+test_data/apple
-test_data/non_car
+test_data/non_apple
 4. Train the Model
 Once the dataset is ready, you can start training the model.
 Run the following command: